isomerpages/govtech-stp/_health-control-measures/01a-before-arriving.md

 Upon arrival, these travellers are also obligated to serve a 14-day Stay-Home Notice (SHN) at the dedicated SHN facilities and take another COVID-19 PCR test before completing their SHN.

 ### 4. Application for opting out of Dedicated Stay-Home Notice (SHN) Facility
-Travellers from Fiji, Finland, Japan, Republic of Korea, Sri Lanka, Thailand and Turkey may opt out of dedicated SHN facilities and serve their 14-day SHN at their place of residence, if they fulfil the following criteria:
+With effect from 4 November 2020, travellers from Estonia, Fiji, Finland, Japan, Norway, Republic of Korea, Sri Lanka, Thailand and Turkey may opt out of dedicated SHN facilities and serve their 14-day SHN at their place of residence, if they fulfil the following criteria:

 - Travelled to no other country than above-mentioned countries, in the last consecutive 14 days prior to entry; and
 - Are occupying their place of residence (i.e. residential address) alone, or only with household members who are also persons serving SHN with the same travel history and duration of SHN.

-Applications must be made at least three days prior to arrival in Singapore.
+Applications must be made prior to arrival in Singapore.
 Applications can be submitted [here](/sc-pr/opt-out/apply-now) starting from 2 November 2020 for Singapore citizens (SC) and permanent residents (PRs).
 Non SCs or PRs may apply to opt out as part of the entry approval process.

-The [list](/files/SHN-and-swab-summary.pdf) of countries/regions eligible for opt-out of dedicated SHN facilities will be updated from time to time depending on the public health risk assessment.
+The [list](/files/SHN-and-swab-summary2.pdf) of countries/regions eligible for opt-out of dedicated SHN facilities will be updated from time to time depending on the public health risk assessment.
 Travellers must be prepared that any prior approvals given for opt-out from dedicated SHN facilities may be revoked, and the prevailing border measures upon entry will apply, including stay in SHN dedicated facility and payment, where applicable.

 ### 5. Submission of Health Declaration